wgmo/graphtik/docs/source/composition.rst

    >>> out
    {'a_minus_ab': -8}

-When using ``outputs`` to request only a subset of a graph's outputs, GraphKit executes only the ``operation`` nodes in the graph that are on a path from the inputs to the requested outputs.
+When using ``outputs`` to request only a subset of a graph's outputs, Graphtik executes only the ``operation`` nodes in the graph that are on a path from the inputs to the requested outputs.
 For example, the ``abspow1`` operation will not be executed here.